 It’s not a bad rule of thumb to simply increase the depth of the footing one foot for every unit horizontal steeper the slope gets.
-Between 3:1 and 2:1 slopes, a minimum of two feet deep, and between 2:1 and 1:1 no less than 3 feet deep.
-For slopes steeper than 45 degrees consulting an engineer may be the best choice.
-Beyond this generalization, you’ve also got to consider if the soil is unstable, loose or sandy.
+Between 3:1 and 2:1 slopes, a minimum of two feet deep, and between 2:1 and 1:1 slopes, no less than 3 feet deep.
+For slopes steeper than 45 degrees, consulting an engineer may be the best choice.
+Beyond this generalization, you also need to consider if the soil is unstable, loose or sandy.
 In these cases, the lateral stability for the footings is even worse, and a little more depth is likely necessary to assure they don’t slide down the hill.